History of the Musical Stage

 Broadway in "The Gay 90s"

-Although none of the Broadway musicals of the 1890s would merit a commercial revival today, they appeared during an era of extraordinary theatrical bounty.
+Although none of the Broadway musicals of the 1890s would merit a commercial revival today, this decade was a time of extraordinary theatrical bounty.
 It was not unusual for fifty or more musical productions to open in a single season.
 While numerous revivals and European imports were in the mix, many of these shows were homegrown originals, including numerous farcical musical comedies.
 Following the Harrigan and Hart model, these shows had loose plots involving "ordinary people," offering enough gags and dialogue to get from song to song.
-Any number of composers might contribute to the score.
+Any number of composers might contribute to a single score.

 Producer-playwright Charles Hoyt mastered this form, which reached its peak with A Trip To Chinatown (1891 - 657), the story of a widow who accidentally maneuvers several young suburban couples into a big city restaurant where a rich man loses his wallet before true love wins out in the end.
 (The bare outline of this plot would serve again two generations later in Hello Dolly.)
 The show was cobbled together, using songs by a multitude of composers.
-Thanks to interpolations made during the New York run, the score eventually included the perennial favorites "Reuben, Reuben," "The Bowery," and "After the Ball" none of which had any real connection to the plot.
+The producers had the bright idea of inviting New York's top music publishers to contribute songs.
+Interpolations made during the New York run, the score eventually included the perennial favorites "Reuben, Reuben," "The Bowery," and "After the Ball" none of which had any real connection to the plot.
 A Trip to Chinatown toured for several years, and its record-setting Broadway run would not be surpassed until the early 1920s.
-When the landmark hit Show Boat (1927) needed a familiar song to embody the sound of the 1890s, Hammerstein and Kern interpolated "After the Ball."
+When the landmark hit Show Boat (1927) needed a song to embody the sound of the 1890s, Hammerstein and Kern interpolated "After the Ball."

 The Belle of New York (1897) did poorly on Broadway with its tale of a Salvation Army girl who prevents her millionaire boyfriend from being disinherited.
 But a London production in 1898 proved a surprise sensation, running more a year and receiving nine West End revivals over the next four decades.
 This was the first American musical to enjoy unqualified success in Britain.
 It also made a star out of Edna May, an attractive dark-haired American soprano who played the title role on both sides of the Atlantic.
 The songs, popular in their day, have not had any lasting fame.
 However, when most people think of the entertainments of the "Gay 90s," The Belle of New York is the sort of show they picture lighthearted musical comedy with a touch of innocent romance, all designed to showcase lovely young women in lavish but moderately immodest outfits.